xdas-dev/xdas/docs/user-guide/io/data-formats.md

-Beside the `hdf5` vtype shown above (an HDF5 virtual source), an engine can offer the `tiles` vtype: `open_dataarray` then backs the data array with a lazy {py:class}`xdas.tiles.TileArray` describing the file, and the engine implements the decoding half as a `load_tile` static method — called once per tile touched, with exactly one source-local slice per source axis, in source order (whatever transposes or inserted axes the tile array presents), and the
+Beside the `hdf5` vtype shown above (an HDF5 virtual source), an engine can offer the `tiles` vtype: `open_dataarray` then backs the data array with a lazy {py:class}`xdas.virtual.TileArray` describing the file, and the engine implements the decoding half as a `load_tile` static method — called once per tile touched, with exactly one source-local slice per source axis, in source order (whatever transposes or inserted axes the tile array presents), and the